 If you are exiting, wait until you have pulled into the exit lane before slowing down to avoid causing a backup for those staying on the freeway.
 Exit lanes are designed to give you plenty of space to slow down once you are safely off the freeway.

 While it can sometimes be difficult to merge during peak hours with heavy traffic, do your best not to slow down or stop in the merging lane to wait for an opening.
 Without enough speed and momentum, it is unlikely that you will be able to find a large enough gap to get your car in without cutting anyone off.
+Once in the lane, keep a safe stopping distance between you and the car in front to allow for easier merging by other cars.

 Always Indicate When Merging